trovu/trovu/Migrate-from-FindFind.it.md

 [FindFind.it](https://www.findfind.it/) will **end its service latest in October 2023**, with the [end of life of Drupal 7](https://www.drupal.org/psa-2022-02-23).

-But its [trovu.net](https://trovu.net/) is already running.
+But its **successor [trovu.net](https://trovu.net/)** is already running.
 You can migrate your settings and user shortcuts.
 This page tells you how.

 You must have an account at <a href="https://github.com/">Github</a>.
 It is free.